porla/porla/README.md

 The media information is available through the API and third-party software such as Sonarr or Radarr can use this to decide whether to reject a release.

+_Media information parsing is done out-of-process to ensure stability if the parsing fails catastrophically for some reason_.

 ## Getting started